valkyrie2/ROGemPick/README.md

    git clone https://github.com/valkyrie2/ROGemPick.git
    ```
 2. Open `index.html` in your browser
-3. Select a gem type and quantity
+3. Select a starting glove type and number of days
 4. Click "Calculate" to see the results

 ## Live Demo

 This project is deployed on GitHub Pages.
 You can access it at: https://valkyrie2.github.io/ROGemPick/

-## GitHub Pages Setup

-To set up GitHub Pages for your fork of this project:

-1. Go to your repository on GitHub
-2. Click on "Settings"
-3. Navigate to "Pages" in the left sidebar
-4. Under "Source", select "GitHub Actions"
-5. The site will be automatically deployed using the workflow in `.github/workflows/deploy.yml`

 ## CI/CD